-Soon to be a major motion picture starring Academy Award-winner Eddie Redmayne and directed by Academy Award-winner Tom Hooper
+Now an Academy Award-winning major motion picture, starring Academy Award-winners Eddie Redmayne and Alicia Vikander and directed by Academy Award-winner Tom Hooper

 “Heartbreaking and unforgettable . . . a complete triumph.”—The Boston Globe

 “An unusual and affecting love story.”—The New York Times

 “A sophisticated and searching meditation on the nature of identity.”—Esquire